rifleben/myPass/README.md

 The program also has validation to ensure that a user is happy with the details entered and that there are no blank fields.

 The program will then save to a text file the user details formatted in a readable way.
-A .txt file will be created storing the password info if the text file does not exist on the user's machine.
+A data.txt file will be created storing the password info if the text file does not exist on the user's machine (see repo for example).

 ### Tools Used:
 - Python Packages: